-Minimum diameter nine (9) inches.
+Dimensions Minimum diameter nine (9) inches.
 Nominal pitch six (6) inches, as indicated by the manufacturer's stamp or packaging.
+NOTE: IC engines must use the propellers designed for IC engines and the electric motors must use propellers designed for electric power systems and shall carry the "E" designator as marked on the packaging.